 During the Transition, Con Edison will continue to recover its potential electric strandable costs in the rates it charges all customers.
-Con Edison will also provide during the Transition for \$350 million of additional depreciation for its fossil-fueled generating units and \$45 million for its Indian Point 2 nuclear unit.
+Con Edison will also provide for \$75 million of additional depreciation for its fossil-fueled generating units and \$35 million for its Indian Point 2 nuclear unit.
 In addition, as indicated above, certain "excess" earnings will be applied as an offset to strandable costs.
+(See "Rate Plan," above.)

-Following the Transition, Con Edison will be given a reasonable opportunity to recover remaining electric strandable costs, as adjusted for any after-tax net gain or loss from divestiture or transfer of Con Edison generating units, through a non-bypassable charge to customers.
+Following the Transition, Con Edison will be given a reasonable opportunity to recover remaining electric strandable costs, as adjusted for any net gain in excess of a certain amount and any net loss from divestiture or transfer of Con Edison generating capacity (see "Divestiture Commitment," above), including a reasonable return on investments, through a non-bypassable charge to customers.
 For remaining fossil-related strandable costs, the recovery period will be 10 years and for the Indian Point 2 nuclear unit, the recovery period will be the then-remaining life of the unit.
-With respect to its NUG contracts, Con Edison will be permitted to recover at least 90% of the amount by which the actual costs of its purchases under the contracts exceed market value after the Transition.
-Any potential disallowance after the Transition will be limited to the lower of (i) 10% of the above-market costs or (ii) \$300 million (in 2002 dollars).
-The potential disallowance will be offset by NUG contract mitigation achieved by Con Edison after the beginning of the Transition period and 10% of the gross proceeds of generating unit sales to third parties.
-The Company will be permitted a reasonable opportunity to recover any costs subject to disallowance that are not offset by these two factors if it makes good faith efforts in implementing provisions of the Settlement Agreement leading to the development of a competitive electric market in its service territory.
+With respect to its NUG contracts, Con Edison will be permitted to recover at least 90 percent of the amount by which the actual costs of its purchases under the contracts exceed market value after the Transition.
+Any potential disallowance after the Transition will be limited to the lower of (i) 10 percent of the above-market costs or (ii) \$300 million (in 2002 dollars).
+The potential disallowance will be offset by NUG contract mitigation achieved by Con Edison after the beginning of the Transition period and 10 percent of the gross proceeds of generating unit sales to third parties.
+Con Edison will be permitted a reasonable opportunity to recover any costs subject to disallowance that are not offset by these two factors if it makes good faith efforts in implementing provisions of the Settlement Agreement leading to the development of a competitive electric market in its service territory and the development of an ISO.